gaspard/lucy-library/documentation/block.md

   if ( !cache.object3d ) {
 ```

 If the cache does not contain the key we chose for this task, we start building our mesh.
-We use the `require` provided by the helpers object to graph three.js:
+We use the `require` function provided by the helpers object to get the three.js library.
+If the library was not already in memory, this would halt `init` execution until it is and then call `init` again:

 ```Javascript
     const THREE = require ( 'THREE' )